lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 ### First and last page links

 I'm not 100% convinced that first and last page links are essential to usable pagination, but adding them is relatively easy.
-Hugo doesn't have an equivalent to <code>.HasPrev</code> or <code>.HasNext</code> but the logic is the same: they probably shouldn't show up on the first and last pages respectively.
+Hugo doesn't have a first and last equivalent to <code>.HasPrev</code> and <code>.HasNext</code> but the logic is the same: they probably shouldn't appear on the first and last pages respectively.

 We can write a simple <code>if</code> statement to ensure the first page link is only shown if the user is <em>not</em> on the first page: